uw-advanced-robotics/taproot/README.md

 for more details on this flow.

 To facilitate testing, this repo has a project defined in `test-project/` which consumes Taproot.
 It can be used for basic testing and as a generation/build smoke-test.
-Note that, changes made by ARUW members should typically be tested in the context of `aruw-mcb` before being merged here.
+Note that changes made by ARUW members should typically be tested in the context of `aruw-mcb` before being merged here.

 To use the test project, `cd` into `taproot/test-project` (where the `project.xml` file is).
 Run